eponkratova/zoomcamp_course_project/README.md

 # dlt with Redshift & FastAPI

 The project was prepared as a part of the Data Engineering Zoomcamp, a free nine-week course that covers the fundamentals of data engineering.

-The project was prepared as a part of the Data Engineering Zoomcamp, a free nine-week course that covers the fundamentals of data engineering.

 * As a part of this project, transactional data was served via a FastAPI REST endpoint;
 * dlt, a framework for building HTTP-based service APIs in Python, was used to store the data in AWS S3—a cloud storage service from AWS—as a data lake, and in Redshift, a data warehouse service from AWS;
 * Transformations were applied directly in Redshift;
 * Clean data was visualized with Redshift QuickSight, a visualization tool from AWS.

 ![Architecture](assets/data_pipeline_architecture.png)